yorkxin/copy-as-markdown/README.md

 ## Known Issues

 * [Chrome] When copying an image, the image code does not include the alternative text of that image.
 This is due to API restriction.
-* [Firefox] Cannot add a popover when clicking the toolbar button.
-There is an API for that on Firefox 30.

 ## Development